-Asthma is a chronic lung condition with inflammation (swelling) of the airways, increased sensitivity of the airways to a variety of things that make asthma worse and obstruct airflow.
+Asthma is a chronic lung condition involving inflammation (swelling) of the airways, along with increased sensitivity of the airways to particles that make asthma worse and obstruct airflow.
 These symptoms can prompt an asthma attack, where regular breathing becomes difficult.

 Recent research has shown that inflammation of the lining of the airways is the most common feature of asthma.
 When they are stimulated, certain cells lining the airways release chemical substances (mediators) that lead to inflammation.
 This causes the airway lining to swell and narrow.
 The inflammation may last for hours, days or weeks following an episode.
 Most people with asthma have some degree of inflammation all of the time.
 Some long-term control medications can help prevent and reduce inflammation.

 In addition to the swelling that occurs as a result of inflammation, further airway obstruction sometimes occurs with asthma.
-Obstruction is caused by tightening of muscles that surround the airways.
+Obstruction is caused by the tightening of muscles that surround the airways.
 This is also called bronchospasm.
 Bronchospasm causes further narrowing of the inflamed airways.
 Inhaled quick-relief medications are generally very effective in reversing bronchospasm.

 In most people with asthma, the mucous glands in the airways produce excessive, thick mucus, which further obstructs the airways and causes coughing.